Understand your company's position and learn more about the options available

 If your business has asset value, Company Administration can help rescue your business by realising assets and using the returns to pay off creditors.
 This can help ease cash flow pressure and maintain long-term financial health based on your existing commitments and ability to repay.
 During the administration process, your business will be protected against legal action from creditors.

 If your business requires an emergency cash injection to enable business growth, accessing commercial finance can help your business flourish without restrictions to company cash flow.
-There are numerous forms of commercial finance which can help you seize opportunities, meet consumer demand due to Covid-19 and fulfil large volume orders.
+There are numerous forms of commercial finance which can help you seize opportunities, meet consumer demand and fulfil large volume orders.
 Sourcing capital appropriate to your IT business can help promote sustainability and ease long-term development.

 If your business is caught out by long waiting times for invoice payments between contracts, causing acute cash flow worries, this gap can be bridged by invoice finance.
 Taking out an invoice factoring or discounting facility can help you unlock funds tied up in invoices for services fulfilled before clients settle your invoice.
 By accessing these funds in advance, you can make up for time which would otherwise be lost waiting for payments to drop in.